Transfer Students from Universities and Colleges External to SDSU

 - Statistics – STAT 119/STAT 250/PSY 280/SOC 201 (Minimum grade of C) Only one Statistics course is required for admission.

-All 8 Nursing prerequisite courses must be completed by the end of Fall 2016 if applying for Fall 2017 admission.
-Nursing prerequisite courses may not be in progress in Spring 2017 if applying for Fall 2017 admission.
+All 8 Nursing prerequisite courses must be completed by the end of Fall 2017 if applying for Fall 2018 admission.
+Nursing prerequisite courses may not be in progress in Spring 2018 if applying for Fall 2018 admission.
 Exceptions will not be granted under any circumstances.
-The School of Nursing does not have a recency policy (expiration timeframe) for prerequisite courses.

 Additional Requirements for the Nursing Degree and RN License